 Risk is inherent in every business, and how well a business manages risk can ultimately determine its success.
-We face a number of risks, including economic risks, financial risks, legal and regulatory risks, cyber security risks and others, such as the impact of competition.
+We face a number of risks, including economic risks, competitive risks, financial risks, legal and regulatory risks, cybersecurity risks and others.
 Management is responsible for the day-to-day management of risks that we face, while the Board, as a whole and through its committees, has responsibility for the oversight of risk management.
 In its risk oversight role, the Board has the responsibility to ensure that the risk management processes designed and implemented by management are adequate and functioning as designed.

 The Board believes that establishing the right "tone at the top" and full and open communication between management and the Board are essential for effective risk management and oversight.
 The Board receives presentations from senior management on strategic matters involving our operations.
-The Board regularly dedicates a portion of its meeting agenda to a review and discussion of enterprise risk management.
+The Board regularly dedicates a portion of its meeting agenda to a discussion of enterprise risk management.
 In addition, senior management attends Board meetings and is available to address any questions or concerns raised by the Board related to risk management and any other matters.